OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 1. Replace the placeholder `$HOST$` with the name of the Office application that the add-in runs in; for example, `Outlook` or `Word`.
 1. Save and close the file.

+### Appendix B

+1. In the error dialog box, select the **Cancel** button.
+1. If debugging doesn't stop automatically, select **Shift+F5** or choose **Run > Stop Debugging** from the menu.
+1. Close the Node window where the local server is running, if it doesn't close automatically.
+1. Close the Office application if it doesn't close automatically.
+1. Open the `\.vscode\launch.json` file in the project.
+1. In the `configurations` array, there are several configuration objects.
+Find the one whose name has the pattern `$HOST$ Desktop (Edge Chromium)`, where $HOST$ is an Office application that your add-in runs in; for example, `Outlook Desktop (Edge Chromium)` or `Word Desktop (Edge Chromium)`.
+1. Change the value of the `"type"` property from `"edge"` to `"pwa-msedge"`.
+1. Change the value of the `"useWebView"` property from the string `"advanced"` to the boolean `true` (note there are no quotation marks around the `true`).
+1. Save the file.
+1. Close VS Code.

 ## See also